-Natural Resources Wales is asking people to continue to be alert and prepared for flooding as heavy and persistent rain is expected, especially over Snowdonia, later today and into Sunday morning (14 and 15 November).
+Natural Resources Wales is asking people to continue to be alert and prepared for flooding as heavy and persistent rain is expected, especially over Snowdonia, later today (14 November, 2015) and into Sunday morning (15 November, 2015).

 There is still some uncertainty about the pattern of the rainfall, but NRW is keeping a close eye on the Dyfi, Elwy and Conwy catchments in particular.

 In mid-Wales, there are concerns about the Vyrnwy and Severn catchments.

 NRW issues Flood Alerts and Warnings when rivers reach trigger levels.
 There are currently (mid-day Saturday 14 November) four Flood Alerts on the river Elwy and people are advised to be particularly vigilant and prepared in these areas.